egainit/F5EMEA/README.md

 ## Installation

 You have one option for deploying this solution:
-  - This is for a customer POC, Template from Portal was requested
+  - This is for a demo POC, Template from Portal was requested

 ### Template parameters